 - Students must be predicted and achieve 666 (including biology and chemistry)

-This type of offer is given to students who meet our contextual admissions or elite athlete criteria and is conditional on you accepting the University of Nottingham as your firm choice for medicine.
+This type of offer is given to students who meet our contextual admissions or elite athlete criteria.

 Find out more about contextual offers at University of Nottingham